 It gives the buyer the right (not an obligation) to buy or sell the underlying asset at a specific price and at a specific date.
 On the basis of when the buyer executes the contract, an option could either be American, European, or Bermudan.
 Options involve buying put or call options.

 Like options, futures are the standard agreements between the parties.
 And these contracts give a right to the holder to buy or sell the underlying asset at an agreed price and at a future date.
 However, unlike options, a futures contract is both a right and an obligation to execute the agreement on or before the specified date, as per the provisions.
 Since these are standard agreements, they trade on the exchange market.

 These are the same as the futures contract, with the only difference being they are over-the-counter products.
 This means they are not standardized contracts and are not regulated, nor do they trade on any exchange.
 The parties are free to customize the contracts as per their requirements.

 These contracts allow parties to swap or exchange their financial obligations.
 Such contracts are also OTC and do not trade on any exchange market.
 These swaps are available for currency, interest rate, commodity, etc. However, the most popular and widely used swaps are interest rate swaps.

 Following are the advantages of a Derivative Market:

 - They ensure a ready market for the derivative financial tools.

 - They offer investors lucrative returns.
-In fact in the derivative market one can trade with limited capital and profit potential is huge as compared to the investments in the primary securities.
-However, these investments in the derivatives market also carry higher risk in case of adverse movement as compared to the normal stock market investments.
-But, the higher returns that this market offers, lure the investors towards it.
+In fact, in the derivative market, one can trade with limited capital, and profit potential is huge as compared to the investments in the primary securities.
+However, these investments in the derivatives market also carry higher risk in case of adverse movement than the normal stock market investments.
+But, the higher returns that this market offers to lure the investors towards it.

 - It allows investors to hedge their risk and save themselves and their capital from unchartered or high swings.